h2oai/docai-recipes/README.md

 ### Version Compatibility
 Different DocAI versions offer varying post-processing capabilities.
 To accommodate this:

 1. Browse the relevant folder based on your DocAI version.
+Versions later then v0.7 can use the post-processors for v0.7.
 2. Select the appropriate post-processing script for your needs.
 3. Use the script directly or modify it according to your needs.